kurtjumaquio/Final-Project/README.md

 # Final-Project
-A project used to demonstrate team collaboration
+A project used to demonstrating team collaboration